Some thoughts on spirituality vs science

 Introduction to the Age-Old Debate

 There are many responses to this question, with some extreme claims being that only religion tells us what is true, or only science tells us what is true.
 As it turns out, this exact question is the foundation of an entire branch of philosophy called epistemology, the study of how we know what we claim to know.
-It has been explored for millennia by some of the greatest thinkers in recorded history.
+It has been explored for millennia by some of the greatest thinkers in history.

 On Faith